A First in Hernia Surgery for Georgia

 Northeast Georgia Medical Center Gainesville’s team of experienced hernia surgeons, led by Drs.
 Chad Copper and Ron Lewis, are among an elite group of surgeons nationally recognized for their commitment to improving the quality of care for patients who undergo hernia surgery.
 You can trust that you will receive the highest quality care possible when choosing NGMC for your hernia repair.

-The surgeons at The Hernia Center have performed more than 5,300 minimally invasive hernia repair procedures and more than 1,300 robotic hernia repair surgeries using the da Vinci surgical system.
+The surgeons at The Hernia Center have performed nearly 6,000 minimally invasive hernia repairs and more than 1,500 robotic hernia repairs using the da Vinci surgical system.

 Robotic hernia repair utilizing the da Vinci Surgical System is changing the experience of surgery for patients.
 Through cutting-edge technology, more complicated procedures can be performed through smaller incisions providing patients a faster recovery with less pain.